18 Month Sleep Regression And How To Get Through It FAST

 If your toddler is transitioning from 2 naps to 1, you need to make sure that their nap is taken at a consistent time each day (preferably after lunch) and that they have had an adequately active morning to be ready for sleep.

-I know that I am always going on about the bedtime routine, but having one at 18 months old is vitally important to help you survive a sleep regression!
+I know that I am always going on about the bedtime routine, but having one at 18 months old is vitally important to help you all survive a sleep regression.

-Having a calm and consistent bedtime routine for your toddler will not necessarily stop a sleep regression…
+Having a calm and consistent evening routine for your toddler will not necessarily stop a sleep regression…

 But it will prepare your toddler for sleep and give them clear cues that bedtime is coming up and that it is a non-negotiable.